 Can I use a free VPN for iCloud storage safety?

 Free VPNs often come with data caps, slower speeds, and weaker privacy protections.
 For serious iCloud privacy and backups, a reputable paid VPN is a better choice.
-How many nordvpn users are there unpacking the numbers and why it matters
+Google search not working with nordvpn heres how to fix it: Quick Fixes, Tips, and VPN Tweaks for 2026

 Budgeting and final thoughts